gradel/django-generic-bookmarks/doc/getting_started.rst

 jQuery >= 1.4 is required if you want to take advantage of *AJAX* features described above and in :doc:`templatetags_api`.

+``pip install mongoengine`` is needed if you want to use the MongoDB backend.

 Installation
 ~~~~~~~~~~~~